 At Wake Forest, Parkhurst was a two-time NSCAA Second-Team All-America performer (2003 and 2004) and a 2004 Soccer America first-team performer.
 A two-time NSCAA All-South Region honoree and a three-time All-ACC selection, he was voted ACC Defender of the Year as a junior.
 He started every game in which he appeared in his three seasons at Wake Forest (62 games).
 Parkhurst scored one goal and added two assists during his time as a Demon Deacon, all in his junior season and was a two-time team MVP.

-Parkhurst has represented the United States internationally on the senior roster since 2007 and has earned 24 caps with the Stars and Stripes.
-Most recently, Parkhurst started in the 2014 calendar-opener in the friendly match against Korea Republic (February 1) His National Team debut came in a CONCACAF Gold Cup match against Trinidad & Tobago on June 9, 2007.
+Parkhurst has represented the United States internationally on the senior roster since 2007 and has earned 25 caps with the Stars and Stripes.
+In 2014, he started in the international friendly against Mexico (April 2) and in the 2014 calendar-opener in the friendly match against Korea Republic (February 1).
+His National Team debut came in a CONCACAF Gold Cup match against Trinidad & Tobago on June 9, 2007.
 He was a member of the squad that took home the 2007 and 2013 Gold Cup as well as the squad that finished runner-up in the 2009 tournament.
 He also laced-up for the U.S. Olympic Team in the group stage during the 2008 Summer Olympic Games in Beijing, China.

 The rights to Parkhurst were traded to the Crew from the New England Revolution on January 12, 2014 in exchange for the Crew’s First Round selection (fourth overall) in the 2014 MLS SuperDraft and allocation money.
 Parkhurst agreed to terms with the Crew and will be added to the club’s roster immediately pending receipt of his International Transfer Certificate (ITC).